 The information contained herein has been provided by J. Hirasawa & Associates for TD Wealth Private Investment Advice and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Where such statements are based in whole or in part on information provided by third parties, they are not guaranteed to be accurate or complete.
 The information does not provide financial, legal, tax, or investment advice.
 Particular investment, trading, or tax strategies should be evaluated relative to each individual's objectives and risk tolerance.
 J. Hirasawa & Associates, TD Wealth Private Investment Advice, The Toronto-Dominion Bank and its affiliates and related entities are not liable for any errors or omissions in the information or for any loss or damage suffered.
 All third party products and services referred to or advertised in this newsletter are sold by the company or organization named.
-While these products or services.
-The third party products and services referred to, or advertised in this newsletter, are accurate or as a convenience to its customers only, and TD Wealth is not liable for any claims, losses or damages however arising out of any purchase or use of third party products or services.
-All insurance products and services are offered by life licensed advisors of TD Waterhouse Canada Inc. - Member of the Canadian Investor Protection Fund.
-All trademarks are the property of their respective owners.
-The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.
+While these products or services may serve as valuable aids to the independent investor, TD Wealth does not specifically endorse any of these products or services referred to, or advertised in this newsletter are sold by the company or organization named.
+While these products or services way serve as valuable aids to the independent investor.
+TD Wealth does not specifically endorse any of these products or services referred to, or advertised in this newsletter, are available as a convenience to its customers only, and TD Wealth is not liable for any claims, losses or damages however arising out of any purchase or use of third party products or services.
+All investment Advices are of the Canadian Investor Protection Fund.
+All trademarks are the property of the Information Bank.
+TD Waterhouse Canada Inc. - Member of the Canadian Investor Protection Fund.
+All trademarks are the property of the Information Bank.